-In holistic medicine, adaptogens – which are special kinds of herbs – are used to restore the body to homeostasis.
+In holistic medicine, adaptogens – powerful, natural herbs – are used to restore the body to homeostasis.

 This much-needed balance in the body helps you to better handle stress, while fighting fatigue.
 (1)

-Continual use of adaptogenic herbs will result in a strengthened immune system that is more capable of self-healing and less reliant on medicines.
-Here are the best kinds of adaptogens to try, and the benefits that come along with each.
+Continual use of adaptogenic herbs can result in a strengthened immune system that is more capable of self-healing and less reliant on medicines.
+Here are the best types of adaptogens to try, and the benefits that come along with each.

 The Best Adaptogens